Saturday, December 6, 2025

 The transition from high school to college gave me an opportunity to do just that in the most awkward of ways.
 Coming from a childhood marked with a series of unsettled transition beginning around 9 years old, my attempt at gaining status and standing was an extremely bumbling pursuit.
 Though very natural for my peers, a "conventional" career path didn't last me all the way through my twenties.
 It felt like a lie, and everyone around me knew it.
 I was fascinated by ancient wisdom, longed to experience earth-based ceremony, to touch the Higher Mind.
 Nature-based healing techniques pulled my interest.
 The Hermit and Hierophant archetypes fascinated me, both solitary, wandering mystics.

 Just before the mid-point of my junior year in college a homeopathic remedy (a "constitutional dose") brought me home with a crash.
 After my fourth yoga class ever the remedy kicked in and I could no longer pretend to be part of the mainstream.
-My truth could not be unknow: the academic world would crush my soul.
+The truth of me could not be ignored: the academic world would crush my soul.
 In my heart I knew that my life was meant to serve others, and I could not pour myself into any study found in the halls of academia.
 I left a full-tuition scholarship with all my possessions, including pocket sized Tao Te Ching & Bhagavad Gita, to embark on self-study.

 I soon came to martial arts.
 Right away it became clear that this is a practice of discipline.
 My soul perked up when I heard "if you want to make progress, practice three hours on your own between classes", guidance that echoes the Yoga Sutras of Patanjali: progress will be seen in proportion to the level of effort given to it.
 I continued to travel but learned martial arts avidly.
 I took all free and introductory classes I came across, gathering fragments of different arts, and practiced them in a park.